CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning: Results

 \subsubsection{Coin}

-\autoref{tab:coin_sota} shows the results on the Coin dataset for both data curation settings. \method outperforms all baselines except SCHEMA on all metrics.
-Although SCHEMA achieves higher mAcc for both time horizons in both data curation settings, the SR of \method surpasses SCHEMA by large margins.
-The reason is that, similar to what we mentioned in the CrossTask results (\autoref{sec:crosstask_sota}), the start and goal actions are ground truth actions during the inference for SCHEMA, while ours do not use ground truth actions.
+Table \ref{tab:coin_sota} shows the results on the Coin dataset. \method outperforms all baselines except SCHEMA on all metrics.
+Although SCHEMA achieves higher mAcc, the SR of \method surpasses SCHEMA by large margins.
+The reason is that the start and goal actions are ground truth actions during the inference for SCHEMA, while ours do not use ground truth actions.